LC-Linkous/tinySA_python/README.md

 ### **deviceid**
 * **Status:** Done
-* **Description:** sets or dumps a user settable integer number ID that can be use to identify a specific tinySA connected to the PC
+* **Description:** Sets or gets a user settable integer number ID that can be use to identify a specific tinySA connected to the PC
 * **Original Usage:** `deviceid [{number}]`
 * **Library Function Call:** `deviceid(id=None|{int number})`
 * **Example Return:** 'deviceid 0\r'